Group of dogs needing adoption

 My links to organizations are just a sampling.
 There are many additional organizations that you may also want to work with.
 Make sure they are a reputable organization registered as a 501(c)3 nonprofit.
 You can check their status on Guidestar.org which often includes 3 years of tax returns.

-One additional note, you should steer away from private groups, especially those online, since they may be puppy mills in disguise.
+Just so you know, you should avoid private groups that are not nonprofit or government-related, especially those online, since they may be puppy mills in disguise.
 Also, buying a dog from a pet store probably saves that dog’s life.
 But just know that pet stores usually get their dogs from puppy mills.
 So, in the long run, don’t support retailers who sell dogs by buying their products.

 Two very reputable online services include Petfinders.com and AKC Rescue Network.
 They can help you find breed-specific dogs of various ages, including puppies and seniors.